RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ---

-### 📅 Animate lighting conditions throught a year
+### 📅 Change daytime with arrow keys

-The title says it all.
-You can also limit this to one day.
+Setting the daytime in an app without any funky widget.
 [Let there be light](./hello.html)

 ```js